Usage Examples

 0 2 * * 0 /usr/local/bin/filefortress remotes scan --full

-# Monthly quota check on 1st of month at 8 AM
+# Monthly storage info check on 1st of month at 8 AM

 Create scheduled tasks using Windows Task Scheduler: